To apply for a UK visa in the USA you need to:

 5.3 Registered agents

 If you wish to submit an application this way you will also have to pay the UKVI priority service fee.
-If you would like a courier or agent to submit your application as well as collect your documents you should contact them directly.
+If you would like an agent to submit your application as well as collect your documents you should contact them directly.

-If you intend to use a registered agent or courier, you are strongly advised to consult the company prior to submitting your biometric information
+If you intend to use a registered agent, you are strongly advised to consult the company prior to submitting your biometric information

-Registered couriers and agency staff do not play any part in, or influence the outcome of visa applications.
+Registered agents do not play any part in, or influence the outcome of visa applications.

 6. Contact us

 You can contact our international enquiry service provided by Hinduja Global Solutions (HGS) who work in partnership with UK Visas and Immigration.
 Emailing the service is free, speaking directly to an advisor costs £1.37 per minute and a 10 minute webchat will cost £4.

 From the US dial 1 586 697 0792.
 Opening hours are 7am to 4pm EDT.
 Calls can be handled in English or Spanish.